frap129/layman/README.md

 on the right side.
 When a new window is created, it replaces master and master is placed on top of the stack.
 If the master window is deleted, the top of the stack replaces master. `MasterStack` implements a keybind for swapping.
 When swapping, the focused window is swapped with master.
-If the focused window is master, it gets swapped with the top of the stack. `MasterStack` also (partially) implements rotation.
-When rotating, master is moved to the bottom of the stack, and the top of the stack becomes the new master.
-This can be visualized as rotating the layout couter-clockwise by 1 window.
+If the focused window is master, it gets swapped with the top of the stack. `MasterStack` also implements rotation.
+When rotating counter-clockwise, master is moved to the bottom of the stack, and the top of the stack becomes the new master.
+Conversely, rotating clockwise moves master to the top of the stack, and the bottom of the stack becomes the new master.

+`MasterStack` provides overrides for `move <directon>` binds.

 Known bugs:
 - Only works correctly if workspace has no windows when its created.
-- Does not handle manual window movement.

 Bindings:
 ```
-bindym <your bind here> nop layout MasterStack # set focused workspace's layout manager to MasterStack
+bindym <your bind here> nop swlm layout MasterStack # set focused workspace's layout manager to MasterStack
-bindym <your bind here> nop swap master # swap focused window with master
+bindym <your bind here> nop swlm swap master # swap focused window with master
+bindym <your bind here> nop swlm rotate cw # rotate layout cw 1 window
-bindym <your bind here> nop rotate up # rotate layout ccw 1 window
+bindym <your bind here> nop swlm rotate ccw # rotate layout ccw 1 window
 ```